Sage-Bionetworks/BridgeDocs/_articles/ios_get_started.md

 your project support files.
 Remove or edit the keys in this file to include those required by your application.
 If your project is intended to be open source, you will want to include a file `BridgeInfo-private.plist` that points to those fields that should be kept private.
-The private plist will overwrite any fields included in the open source version of the file. `BridgeAppExample` does not include a private plist so that it can be run from the simulator.
+The private plist will override any fields included in the open source version of the file. `BridgeAppExample` does not include a private plist so that it can be run from the simulator.
 The info included in this file is used defined the mapping to the [Sage Researcher UI](https://research.sagebridge.org "Researcher UI").
 For detailed usage, see code file `BridgeSDK/SBBBridgeInfo.m`